 For purposes of traceability, it is mandatory that this complementary assessment of the systems and procedures is distinguishable from the routine ex-post financial audit performed by the IAB.
-Therefore, the IAB should report on the work done and the conclusions reached in in a separate chapter in the audit report of the next audit opinion to be issued by 15 March 2023.
+Therefore, the IAB should report on the work done and the conclusions reached in in a separate chapter in the audit report each year.